Enrolment forms and tools

 Build your course timetable for the Fall and Winter terms.
 The template is already divided into timeslots according to the University’s course schedule.

 Other useful resources

-Consult the official source of information on all University of Ottawa undergraduate programs.
+Consult the official source of information on all University of Ottawa programs.
 You can find your program requirements, such as which mandatory, optional and elective courses you need to take, and read course descriptions.